-Arrangement of Khmer Wedding - Not just the groom and bride
+Arrangement of Khmer Wedding

 A colleague described how the marriage ramp up was a long, often maddening process.
 First, when he found his potential lifetime partner, he asked his parents to see the lady's parents.
 Sadly for him, when his parents came back, they told him that the girl's parents did not accept the proposal as they wanted more money than what his parents could afford.

 He was disappointed so he went to see the lady and asked her again.
 He talked to the lady's grandmother who finally gave her yes.
 But when the lady's mother returned, she again put a stop to the wedding.